yukixia-cell/joseph_order_management_system/README.md

                                                   }

+deleteOrder - field required index: to Delete an item table with index number

+For example of this

-deleteOrder: field required - index logic for deleteOrder use if else : if (index > - 1 && index < this.orders.length) {
+logic for deleteOrder use if else : if (index > - 1 && index < this.orders.length) {
                                         let removed = this.orders.splice(index, 1);
                                         console.log(`Delete order item: ${removed[0].item}`)
                                     }

-calculateTotalValue: no required fields in function() uses let total and forEach: this.orders.forEach(orders => {
+calculateTotalValue: no required fields in function()  To calculate the total price of the items

+For example
+uses let total and forEach:
+this.orders.forEach(orders => {
                             total += (orders.quantity * orders.price);
                             });
                             return total.toFixed(2);

+calculateOrderProcess: no required in function (),

+For example:
-calculateOrderProcess: no required in function () use the foreach require variable on let - total, discount,
+use the foreach
+require variable on let - total, discount,
               this.orders.forEach(orders => {